IfElifElse/Sieve/README.md

 with the input `65` would output `67`.

 *|*
 A vertical bar is a sieve.
-A sieve executes the previous command until the number in the tape unit is equal to the number within the sieve.
+A sieve executes the command after the sieve until the number in the tape unit is equal to the number within the sieve.

-    +|65|.
+    |65|+.
 would output H, who's ascii value is 65.

+You can also define a block of valid Sieve commands surrounded by curly brackets after a sieve:

+    |31|{++}+.
+would also output H. Loops and sieves will not work in these blocks.